f-heeger/bioinfomatics-python-scripts/README.md

 Map a scientific species name to a NCBI taxonomy ID
 #### LineageMap
 Map a NCBI taxonomy ID to the complete taxonomic lineage defined by the NCBI taxonomy tree.
 Return value will be a list of 3-tuples representing NCBI taxonomy nodes.
 The tuples will contain: rank, taxonomy ID, scientific name
+#### SingleLevelLineageMap
+Map a NCBI taxonomy ID to specific taxonomic level from the NCBI taxonomy tree.
+Return value will be a list of 3-tuples representing NCBI taxonomy nodes.
+The tuples will contain: rank, taxonomy ID, scientific name
 #### NuclId2TaxIdMap
 Map the GI number of a NCBI nucleotide record to the according NCBI taxonomy ID
 #### NuclId2SpeciesNameMap
 Map the GI number of a NCBI nucleotide record to scientific name of the according species
 #### CachedNuclId2TaxIdMap
 Map the GI number of a NCBI nucleotide record to the according NCBI taxonomy ID.
 Use a sqlite3 database as persistent cache to reduce requests to NCBI